-24.16 TACT and TACT connected prisoners qualify for the Probation Service early allocation process under the Offender Management in Custody (OMiC) model and cases can be handed over to Community Offender Managers (COM) as early as 15 months prior to release.
+- 24.13 TACT and TACT connected prisoners qualify for the Probation Service early allocation process under the Offender Management in Custody (OMiC) model and cases can be handed over to Community Offender Managers (COM) as early as 18 months prior to release.
 Release planning, including MAPPA level setting, should begin as soon as possible following allocation to the COM.

-24.17 TACT cases are also reviewed in custody 8 months prior to parole review or release or on licence as part of specialist arrangements to inform parole reports, share information and identify all risk factors.
+Responsibility for the case transfers to the NSD or Probation Delivery Unit COM at 15 months pre-release. - 24.14 COMs review TACT cases in custody 8 months prior to parole eligibility dates as part of specialist arrangements to inform parole reports, share information and identify all risk factors.
 This review should include a review of the MAPPA level and confirmation that the case is being managed at the correct MAPPA level (or a change of level if required) and feed into the release planning process.

-24.18 There are relatively few terrorist and extremist offenders in the Criminal Justice System.
+24.15 There are relatively few terrorism and extremism offenders in the Criminal Justice System.
 However, the threats that they pose to the community are significant and serious.
 The profile of these offences and the need to maintain confidence in the Criminal Justice System should be considered when the MAPPA level is set.
 The majority of cases subject to MAPPA for TACT and TACT connected offences will require initial management at Level 2 or 3.